Background

 3. Choking Hazards: Seeds and peels are the main culprits here.
 While the flesh is safe, seeds can pose a choking risk or irritate the digestive tract.
 Peels are fibrous and tough, making them hard to digest.

 In general, keep moderation in mind and only introduce oranges as an occasional treat.
-Curious about more professional advice?
-This AKC article dives deeper into the topic.

 Health Benefits of Oranges for Dogs